unsivilaudio/xla-nodejs-pool/README.md

     "host": "127.0.0.1",
     "port": 6379,
     "auth": null // If set, client will run redis auth command on connect.
-Use for remote db }
+Use for remote db "db" : 0 //Select which db to use in redis
+}

 /* Email Notifications */